webpapaya/fhs-slides/bachelor_2_redux_introduction.md

 ----
 ### Why Redux

-- Managing state in react can be challanging
+- Managing state in react can be challenging
-  - How to synchronize state between distant UI parts
+  - How to synchronise state between distant UI parts
-- Redux privides a predictable way to manage state
+- Redux provides a predictable way to manage state
 - State can only be changed by dispatching an action
 - Each action might change the previous state to a new updated state
 - Works with react, vue, angular, ...